 Thirty-two per cent of respondents who are currently homeless or in temporary accommodation were in a private rental property 12 months prior to becoming homeless/in temporary accommodation.
 Forty-seven per cent of respondents who were homeless/living in temporary accommodation over the past 12 months remained homeless/living in temporary accommodation.

-n (number of respondents who are currently homeless/living in temporary accommodation) = 181 nr = 15 °Other includes in custody.
+n (number of respondents who are currently homeless/living in temporary accommodation) = 181 nr = 15 'On any given night in Australia, 1 in 200 people are homeless.'